- running directly downwind without leeway

 The square sail (and the spinnaker (as too is a square sail) are very fine for roomy downwind sailing, making use of the ram-force of the wind - just as the Spanish galleons and caravels did passing over the Atlantic Ocean

-By downwind sailing both the square sail and of course the spinnaker work best with a "baggy" shape, but inside the "bag" there are normally a "pillow" of stagnant air
+By downwind sailing both the square sail and of course the spinnaker work best with a "baggy" shape, but inside the "bag" there are normally a "cushion" of stagnant air

 Taking the wind from more broad-side bring other options as reflection of the wind

 A wind as reflect from the back side of the sail will give a push - just as a simple billard ball give a push against its cushion when reflected

-If the flow is broken by turbulence it may leave the canvas, and the lift on sail is lost.
+If the flow is broken by turbulence it may escape the canvas, and the lift on sail is lost.
 Deformation of the curved surface such as a change too steep in camber - or a stay deforming the profile - will favour a turbulence.

 - Try the coanda effect in your kitchen with a spoon

 - as here with the animation, not only the jet is bend, too the spoon is attracted